 In the afternoon, Montague and Groves met with Secretary of War Patterson.
 Quite possibly these meetings with Montague and Groves had to do with Montague's upcoming appointment as the new base commander at Sandia.
 Then again, we have two generals flying in from New Mexico the day after the Roswell incident, one an expert on missiles and the other on atomic weapons.
 There has also been some testimony that units from Fort Bliss and White Sands were involved in the Roswell recovery.
 Adding to the intrigue are rumors of some of the Roswell material (and even an alien) being taken to Los Alamos and Sandia for analysis.
 Furthermore, both Montague and Vandenberg were allegedly part of the so-called Majestic 12 UFO control group established a few months later, according to highly controversial "documents" that showed up in a suspicious way in the 1980s.

 Even if we discount the so-called "MJ-12" papers as exceptionally clever frauds, we still have the fact that one of the alleged members, Dr. Vannevar Bush, was definitely implicated as heading a secret UFO study group within the RDB in unquestionably authentic documents.
 Furthermore, Vandenberg attended a lengthy, suddenly-called meeting of the JRDB headed by Dr. Bush on the morning of July 8.
-And as noted in the section immediately below, Army Air Force Chief of Staff Carl Spaatz had written a letter to Bush on July 7, subject matter unknown.
+And as noted in the section immediately below, Army Air Force Chief of Staff Carl Spaatz, who newspapers said was on leave and fishing in Oregon, had written a letter to Bush on July 7, subject matter unknown.

 Gen. Doolittle, Vandenberg's UFO point man during the 1946 European ghost rocket phenomenon and possibly also in charge of the Foo Fighter investigation for Truman during WWII, also showed up on July 9 in a lengthy meeting with Vandenberg and Army Chief of Staff Eisenhower along with AAF Secretary Symington and Gen. Norstad, AAF Director of Plans and Operations.
 Immediately afterwards was a meeting of the Joint Chiefs of Staff.
 Was this a social gathering or something else?